 The creaminess and rich flavor of this hearty and healthy vegetable noodle soup comes from blending tahini with two varieties of miso and a bit of Thai Curry Paste.
 I like to use a rainbow of vegetables for color and a variety of cuts for texture.
 Adding the soba noodles makes this a more substantial soup.
-We love it for breakfast and with my husband cutting the vegetables while I cook the soup, we have a totally nurturing and healthy breakfast in our bowls in less than 30 minutes. —cook4fun
+My husband and I love to eat it for breakfast—with my husband cutting the vegetables while I cook the soup, we have a totally nurturing and healthy breakfast in our bowls in less than 30 minutes. —cook4fun

 I was cynical about the mixture of miso, thai curry paste and tahini, but the combination makes a surprisingly flavorful, spicy, and creamy sauce.
 The combo is good in the soup, and would also jazz up hearty salads.
 This is definitely a meal in a bowl kind of soup; you could add leftover chicken or fish to make it even heartier. —emmasw

 Soup Vegetables & Noodles

 rainbow or other chard: stems cut into 1/2-inch dice; greens cut into 1-inch wide strips